-In this section, sponsored by South East Construction Expo, we have identified named individuals with purchasing authority at over 530 of the UK's largest housebuilding and contracting firms.
-Updated in Autumn 2021, the information can be downloaded in Excel spreadsheet format here (you must be logged in).
-Our information includes corporate email addresses with approximately 51% being name-specific to the named contact.
+In this section, sponsored by South East Construction Expo, we have identified named individuals with purchasing authority at over 510 of the UK's largest housebuilding and contracting firms.
+Updated in Spring 2023, the information can be downloaded in Excel spreadsheet format here (you must be logged in).
+Our information includes corporate email addresses with approximately 62% being name-specific to the named contact.
 In addition, we have included Twitter handles and Linkedin information for the vast majority of entries.
-Furthermore, we have also identified those entries that appear in the Top 150 Contractors league table published by Building magazine.
+Furthermore, we have also identified those entries that appear in the Top 150 Contractors league table published by Building magazine and in the Top 100 by Construction Index.
 Non-subscribers may purchase the information as a database for £65 + VAT from our shop.

 Sector and Profile

 The latest ONS Construction Statistics Report (published Jan 2021) estimates that firms “classified to construction” employ some 1.27 million people.
 Typically, the construction contracting sector would be defined as those businesses involved in:

 - Construction of buildings, e.g. commercial, residential